 IGA was successfully represented by Harish Kumar, Marissa Zhao and Kiran Makwana from the Commercial Litigation Practice.

-This website is solely intended to provide general information and does not provide any advice or create any relationship, whether legally binding or otherwise.
-Rajah & Tann Asia and its member firms do not accept, and fully disclaim, responsibility for any loss or damage which may result from accessing or relying on this website.
+Please note also that whilst the information in this publication is correct to the best of our knowledge and belief at the time of writing, it is only intended to provide a general guide to the subject matter and should not be treated as legal advice or a substitute for specific professional advice for any particular course of action as such information may not suit your specific business and operational requirements.
+You should seek legal advice for your specific situation.
+In addition, the information in this publication does not create any relationship, whether legally binding or otherwise.
+Rajah & Tann Asia and its member firms do not accept, and fully disclaim, responsibility for any loss or damage which may result from accessing or relying on the information in this publication.